kamranayub/kamranayub.github.io/source/_posts/2016-02-20-azure-key-vault.markdown

 - Logging -- Azure Key Vault logs all operations, so if someone did compromise your application, you'd have the logs or could monitor them closely for strange actions
 - Least privilege -- You can grant a service principal Read-only access so even if the app was compromised, an attacker couldn't change or delete anything (unless they had access to change the policies in Key Vault)
-- Eliminate non-application access -- By storing secrets away from your application, you at *least* guarantee only the application can access secrets whereas anyone with Read access to the portal can see app settings
+- As-needed access -- By storing secrets away from your application, you at *least* guarantee only the application can access secrets whereas anyone with Read access to the portal can see app settings
-- Defense in depth -- You're just adding one more layer of security for an attacker to penetrate
+- Defense in depth -- You're just adding one more layer of security between an attacker and your data
 - Right thing to do -- You owe it to your users and to your business to protect their data to the best of your ability

+[This article](http://blogs.msdn.com/b/data_insights_global_practice/archive/2015/09/24/protecting-sensitive-data-with-azure-key-vault.aspx) sums it up nicely:

+> One of the key security principals that is implicitly being applied here is to compartmentalize management of privileged data to security domains for which this is appropriate.
+An instance of Key Vault is used to manage the Twitter keys as a shared resource in the customer's environment, with access granted by whomever manages the Twitter account on an as-needed basis to specific applications and users.
+Applications are then responsible for managing only their application-specific Key Vault access tokens.

 With that in mind, let's move on!